Laura-O/UDA-P1/README.md

 The project was implemented in RMarkdown.
 You can download the results [here](https://github.com/Laura-O/Udacity-Data-Analyst-Nanodegree/blob/master/Project_4/white_wine.html) (click on "Download", save the file locally and open it in a web browser).

+### P4: Identifying Fraud from Enron Emails
+The goal of the project is to use a machine learning algorithm to predict the person of interest (POI) of the fraud.
+The results were described in a Jupyter Notebook which you can find [here](https://github.com/Laura-O/Udacity-Data-Analyst-Nanodegree/blob/master/Project_5/Enron POI detection.ipynb).
+Most important libraries used in this project: scikit-learn, pandas, numpy